jeremiecoullon/myblog/_posts/2021-01-29-Jax_progress_bar.md

     return (key, param), param
 ```

 We passed the `key` into the progress bar which comes out unchanged.
 We also set the print rate to be 10% of the number of samples.
+Note that this would also work for [`lax.fori_loop`](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.fori_loop.html) except that the first argument of `ula_step` would be the current iteration number.

 ### Put it in a decorator